Lorenza Indovina

 Lorenza Indovina (born 5 October 1966) is an Italian actress.

 Life and career

-Born in Rome, the daughter of the director Franco Indovina, she studied acting at the Silvio d’Amico Academy of Dramatic Arts, graduating in 1991.
+Born in Rome, the daughter of the director Franco Indovina, she studied acting at the Silvio D'Amico National Academy of Dramatic Arts, graduating in 1991.
 She made her professional debut on stage in 1992, in the drama Il trittico di Antonello by Francesco Crescimone.
+She was nominated for David di Donatello twice, in 1997 for Francesco Rosi's The Truce and in 2000 for Gianluca Maria Tavarelli's A Love.
 She is married to writer Niccolò Ammaniti since 2005.